 - Also saw clownfish! (see what I mean by easy to impress)

-It’s quite interesting looking back at my past dives.
-Sometimes when I can’t manage to figure out what I saw, I draw these weird little squiggly things or describe them like ‘weird bunch of zebra like fish swimming in unison’.
-I’ll have to scan some of them in!
-They’re pretty vague and queer =P
+It’s funny looking back at my past dives now.
+Sometimes when I couldn’t identify what I saw, I would draw these weird little squiggly things or describe them like ‘weird bunch of zebra like fish swimming in unison’.
+Fish ID has never been my strong point but I figured if I described them enough I’d figure it out… some day.

 Am pondering going back to Tioman some time, there are lots of yet unexplored dive sites there.
 Or perhaps to Dayang or Aur, which are about equidistant…